Why Does The Earth Rotate? (Causes And Effects)

 • Newton’s first law says that anything will move steadily in a straight line until there’s a total or unbalanced force from the outside.

 The speed never goes up or down.
 The force only changes the direction.
-The same thing is happening to the parts of the Earth while it spins.
+The same thing happens to the parts of the Earth while it spins.
 But it’s still an acceleration.
 Also, it’s caused by subatomic particle interactions, intermolecular forces, and gravity on the largest scale.

 The Earth isn’t wobbling around arbitrarily in space.
 Also, It travels on a 940 million-kilometre path around the Sun, called an orbit.
 One complete orbit is a revolution, which takes 365 and a quarter days.
 Earth’s orbit is elliptical, like a slightly stretched-out circle.
-This means the distance between the Earth and Sun varies throughout the year.
+This means the distance between the Earth and the Sun varies yearly.
 Specifically, in January, the Earth is nearest the Sun or perihelion.
-The Earth is almost five million kilometres from the Sun at aphelion in early July.
+The Earth is almost five million kilometers from the Sun at aphelion in early July.

 Why can’t we feel the earth’s rotation?
-The speed of rotation of Earth is about 1675 kilometres per hour.
-It means you are travelling at something like 465 meters per second or less at the right moment.
-Everything inside is travelling at the same speed.
+The speed of rotation of Earth is about 1675 kilometers per hour.
+It means you are traveling at something like 465 meters per second or less at the right moment.
+Everything inside is traveling at the same speed.
 Earth rotates on its axis every 23 hours & 56 minutes, spinning almost constantly.
 Nothing like a drag in space stops things from moving as they continue their journey through time.

 Effects of Rotation of the Earth